Sasaki remains winless, Kiké Hernández, Conforto homer as Dodgers beat Phillies 3-1 for 9-1 start

 Sasaki was removed after walking J.T.
 Realmuto starting the fifth and allowing Bryson Stott’s single on his 68th pitch.
 Anthony Banda (3-0) retired Brandon Marsh on a flyout and Schwarber lined into a double play, with right fielder Teoscar Hernández doubling up Stott at first.

+Scott got his third save, becoming the fifth pitcher with a three-pitch save while facing three batters since pitch counts started being tracked in 1988.
+Scott allowed a leadoff single to Bryce Harper, got Bohm to hit into a 6-4-3 double play and retired Max Kepler on a flyout.

-Kiké Hernández hit a two-run homer in the second off Nola and a Conforto’s solo drive in the sixth.
+Kiké Hernández hit a two-run homer in the second off Nola and Conforto had a solo drive in the sixth.
 Nola allowed seven hits over six innings for the Phillies, who fell to 6-2.

 Key moment